luijkr/blog/_drafts/parquet-format.md

 - **Column chunk metadata**: statistics and encoding/compression information for each column chunk.
 - **Key-value metadata**: arbitrary key-value pairs that can store additional custom metadata provided by the user or application.

-### Efficiently Querying Data Using Parquet’s File Structure
+### An Example: Efficiently Querying Data Using Parquet’s File Structure

 Let’s look at an example of how Parquet’s file structure is going to help us efficiently load data from the `employee` table defined earlier.
 Particularly how row groups and column chunks and their metadata improve query efficiency.
 First, let’s look at what the Parquet file structure might look like for our `employee` table.